grocy/grocy-docker/README.md

 The integer suffix revisions are necessary to allow the structure of the container to change even if the version of Grocy running within them does not.
 For example, we may upgrade the operating system components of the container to improve performance, functionality and security.
 This doesn't require any change to the Grocy application code, so the prefix remains the same.

-Since maintenance and testing are volunteer-led and time-limited, we do not currently backport changes to earlier released application versions.
+Since maintenance and testing are volunteer-led and time-limited, we generally do not apply changes to previously-released versions of the containers (a process known as 'backporting').
 In other words: fixes are generally applied only to the most-recent released version of the container image.

 This versioning policy could and should evolve over time.